 Mississippi State Flag

-A short history of Mississippi (The Magnolia State * The Bayou State)
+A Brief History of Mississippi (The Magnolia State, The Bayou State)

 Area of Mississippi: 47,689 sq. miles